 Deep holes near the Johnny Appleseed Park are also fantastic places to catch large saugers.
 Those who love small panfish can head for the Reservoir Park or the Park Ponds.
 The St. Joseph River is also known for its high-quality sauger, smallmouth, carp, and bass.

 @canonlove on Instagram — Kayaking on the St. Joseph River near Johnny Appleseed Park

 The Maumee River that passes through Fort Wayne is infamous for its big walleye and white bass catches.
 This river boasts a large watershed spanning 21,540 square kilometers, which is the highest of any Great Lake river.
 The river is shallow and you can wade into the water during the summer season to catch fish.

 The fishing pressure here is medium.
 Fishing enthusiasts use twister tails of bright colors as bait to entice the difficult to catch walleye.
 On the contrary, spinner baits are usually used to lure white bass.
 With so many areas to cast your line, this fishing hub is definitely a place to visit on your trip to Fort Wayne!

-The beautiful park and campgrounds, located just 45 minutes southwest of Fort Wayne boasts some of the best fishing in central Indiana.
-Although shore fishing is available, it’s highly recommended to cruise out on one of the parks boat rentals to take advantage of the white bass, walleye, blue gill and other types of panfish that are to be caught!
+The beautiful Salamonie Lake park and campgrounds, located just 45 minutes southwest of Fort Wayne boast some of the best fishing in central Indiana.
+Although shore fishing is available, it’s highly recommended to cruise out on one of the park's boat rentals to take advantage of the white bass, walleye, bluegill, and other types of panfish that are to be caught!

-Fishing can help one to get one's mind off life's everyday hustle and bustle.
-The next time you need some relax time, grab your favorite fishing rod and bring the kids one of these favorite Fort Wayne fishing spots.
+Fishing can help take your mind off life's everyday hustle and bustle.
+The next time you need some relax time, grab your favorite fishing rod and bring the kids to one of these favorite Fort Wayne fishing spots.